esinsdatajourney/Data-Analysis-Case-Studies/README.md

 ---

-Feel free to explore the individual project folders for detailed analysis and code!
+Feel free to explore the individual project folders for detailed analysis and code! ## Kaggle Notebook These projects were originally developed on Kaggle.
+You can view the notebooks [here](https://www.kaggle.com/esinsari/code).